Computer Art : A Contradiction in Terms ?

 Anna Ullrich and Siegfried Schreck are both artists chosen from an enormous number who display work on the internet.

+It seems unlikely, thought, that many digital artists will gladly forego the proprietorship of their work, in this century as in the seventies' ideal.
 As Dena Elisabeth Eber says: 'Digital imaging depends on image acquisition.
 Whether the acquisition is used for texture on a model, for a pattern in an image or for the overall content or design of a picture, artists construct digital images from other digital images or code.'
-(6)
+(6) The practice of acquisition in this day and age is not revolutionary, sculptors and installation artists frequently use ready-made objects and ideas, but these are still seen as inferior by the traditional art world.
+'The artist's ability to effortlessly reposition and combine images, filters and colours with the friction-less and gravity-free memory space of the computer, endows them an image-making freedom never before imagined.' " (7)

+One of the main differences between computer art and traditional art is the possibility of deleting a line or of replacing and distorting photographs.
 But how different is this from the eraser for a pencil or of cut-and-paste collage?
 It is slower and less clean but the act of doing so is a form of editing and isn't the computer as a tool is an extension of that?
+"Where the artist might apply paint to canvas or clay to armature, computer crafts people simply pour information into the computer's memory bank, making their medium the computer's memory."

 "The computer artist is essentially selecting, positioning, fusing and shaping the basic forms to to create a specific image."(8)

+As Patricia Johnson, author of A Global Canvas: The Museum Book of Digital Fine Art puts it: "The establishment fine art community has always been suspicious of anything that's different.
+It threatens their expertise."
 In conceptual art as with most traditional art, the subject matter has been foremost in the effect of a work.
 It is the emotion or the reaction that a work evokes in the viewer that appeals to art appreciators and it is the colours, shapes and materials that appeals on a different level.
 If one is close-minded about an image because of its texture one will never see its message.

 Whereas up and coming artists traditionally have to raise money to get noticed and more importantly meet the 'right people', computer artists rely entirely on the will of the viewer; if they like it (and want to support the artist) they will buy it.
+A medium which enables established artists to expand and explore new expression and one which at the same time allows novice amateurs to articulate their perceptions democratises art.
+This is the key to equality and although it is unlikely to change attitudes about ownership and value, it is, for the most part, a step in the right direction.

 BIBLIOGRAPHY